devnulli/EvlWatcher/README.md

 If you download it from somewhere else:
 - check its MD5
   - for v2.0 the MD5 is `d658718ea9cc794e704b02b7c252365e`
+  - to check an MD5 an windows, type `CertUtil -hashfile "EvlWatcher-v2.0 setup.exe" MD5`

 EvlWatcher 2.0 is written in C# and therefore easily readable and changeable.
 So is it a virus when you didnt make sure of the above steps?
 Possibly, yea.
 Probably not, but possibly.

 ## When will you fix that?

 While it's not certified, some heuristics say its a virus, because of some program code they find "sus". (like playing around with the firewall?)

-135€
+### Will-Fix-O-Meter
+**135€** est. price of certification
-Donations received so far
+**12€** donations so far
-12€

-## EvlWatcher is, and always will be, ad-free and without costs.
+## EvlWatcher is, and always will be, ad-free and without costs (including me).

 Cya..